mvpmanish/LASED/README.md

 # LASED: Laser Atom interaction Simulator using quantum ElectroDynamics

-THIS PROJECT IS STILL IN BETA.
-PLEASE GIVE SOME FEEDBACK TO github.com/mvpmanish.

 Many experiments using atoms and lasers are performed in physics which require knowledge and modelling about the excited state of the atomic species being studied.
 Steady-state models can be used to get the final equilibrium of a laser-atom system but a large number of laser-atom interactions are short-lived an decay quickly.
 Most models using the Louiville equation to capture the dynamics of the interaction do not use a full quantum electrodynamic picture to evolve the system over time but instead use a semi-classical approach.
 In this simulator all dynamics are calculated by deriving the equations from field operators.
 This gives a more physcially accurate model.

 ## Installation